VimaGupta345/vimagupta345.github.io/README.md

 ## About Me

 I am a first year PhD student working on Systems for ML, in <a href="https://www.cc.gatech.edu/" target="_blank">College of Computing</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Institute of Technology</a>.
-I am fortunate to be advised by [Dr. Anand Iyer](https://www.anand-iyer.com/) and [Dr. Ada Gavrilovska](https://sites.cc.gatech.edu/home/ada/).
+I am fortunate to be advised by [Dr. Anand Iyer](https://www.anand-iyer.com/).
 I am currently building robust systems for computationally expensive foundational models like LLMs.
 My ongoing projects and coursework are aligned towards creating a foundational understanding of distributed systems for large models.

 ### Ongoing Research